propan/geheimtur/README.md

      ["/admin" {:get views/admin} ^:interceptors [(guard :roles #{:admin})]]]]])
 ```

-After doing so, you just need to add handlers that render login page and authenticate users.
+After doing so, you just need to add handlers that render the login page and authenticate users.
 Geheimtur comes with a default :POST handler
-that can be user to authenticate users when you don't want to implement your own. `form-based` interceptor requires sessions to be enabled.
+that can be used to authenticate users when you don't want to implement your own.
+The `form-based` interceptor requires sessions to be enabled.

 ```clojure
 (def login-post-handler